 Many high quality candidates are interested in expanding their teaching experience to the online realm and WAVA receives hundreds of applicants every year.
 Our teaching staff is amazingly talented, highly motivated, and extremely dedicated to providing the best possible education we can for our students.

 Is there some way to view the curriculum or get more information in person?

 Yes!
-Please visit the Stride K12 website to learn about the program WAVA uses to serve its students.
+Please visit the K12 website to learn about the program WAVA uses to serve its students.
 There are also videos and family spotlights online where you can learn more about the curriculum and the types of families we work with.
 You can also view sample online lessons in all subject areas and grade levels.